 A fracture of a vertebra can cause bone fragments to pinch and damage the spinal nerves or spinal cord.
 Most spinal fractures occur from car accidents, falls, gunshot, or sports.
 Injuries can range from mild ligament and muscle strains, to fractures and dislocations of the bones, to debilitating spinal cord damage.
 Many fractures heal with conservative treatment; some may require surgery to realign the bones.

-Spinal deformity is an abnormal alignment or curve of the bony vertebral column.
-Adult scoliosis and kyphosis can be caused by age-related wear and tear on the back or complications from past surgeries.
-Moderate deformity occurs when the facet joints and discs deteriorate over time and are no longer able to support the spine's normal posture.
+Spinal deformity is an abnormal curve of the bony vertebral column.
+Adult scoliosis and kyphosis can be caused by age-related wear and tear on the back or from past surgeries.
+The facet joints and discs are no longer able to support the spine's normal posture.
 Pain results from stressed joints and pinched nerves, not the abnormal curve.
 Treatment can include medications, physical therapy, injections, or surgery.

 Spinal stenosis is the narrowing of the bony canals through which the nerves and spinal cord pass.
 Arthritis can cause the facet joints and ligaments to enlarge and thicken restricting the space for the nerves.
 The pinched nerves become inflamed and cause pain, cramping, or weakness in your legs or arms.
 Medication, physical therapy and spinal injections can help control symptoms.
 Chronic symptoms may require surgery.

 Spondylolysis and spondylolisthesis are conditions affecting the joints that align the vertebrae one on top of the other.
 Spondylolysis is a weakness or stress fracture in the facet joint area.
 This weakness can cause the bones to slip forward out of normal position, called spondylolisthesis, and kink the spinal nerves.
 Treatment options include physical therapy, a back brace, or surgery to realign and fuse the bones.